Disentangling Boltzmann brains, the time-asymmetry of memory, and the second law: Discussion

 To do this we first established the following, preliminary results (some of which are similar to earlier results in the literature):

-\begin{itemize} \item [i)] The standard argument in favor of the BB hypothesis can be seen as contradicting itself, by implicitly assuming the second law; \item [ii)] Boltzmann's H theorem, properly formalized, says that the H function evolves as a particular type of stochastic process, a ``Boltzmann process'', and then derive some new, useful properties of Boltzmann processes; \item [iii)] We point out that Boltzmann's reasoning does \textit{not} prove that the $H$ function evolves as a Boltzmann process conditioned on the value of $H$ at a single time (any more than he proved that it evolves as a Boltzmann process conditioned on the value of $H$ at two times, or zero times).
-This disproves the common interpretation of what Boltzmann proved; \item [iv)] We introduced formal definitions involving Boltzmann processes of the BB hypothesis, the Past Hypothesis (PH), and a variant of the BB hypothesis that does not suffer from any form of cognitive instability, which we call the 1000CE hypothesis; \item[v)] We point out that due to (iii), the H theorem has nothing to say one way or another about the legitimacy of the BB hypothesis, nor of the second law, the PH, or the 1000CE hypothesis. \end{itemize}
+\begin{itemize} \item [i)] The standard argument in favor of the BB hypothesis can be seen as contradicting itself, by implicitly assuming the second law; \item [ii)] Boltzmann's entropy conjecture, properly formalized, says that the H function evolves as a particular type of stochastic process, a ``Boltzmann process'', and then derive some new, useful properties of Boltzmann processes; \item [iii)] We point out that Boltzmann's reasoning does \textit{not} prove that the H function evolves as a Boltzmann process conditioned on the value of H at a single time (any more than he proved that it evolves as a Boltzmann process conditioned on the value of H at two times, or zero times).
+This disproves the common interpretation of what Boltzmann proved; \item [iv)] We introduced formal definitions involving Boltzmann processes of the BB hypothesis, the Past Hypothesis (PH), and a variant of the BB hypothesis that does not suffer from any form of cognitive instability, which we call the 1000CE hypothesis; \item[v)] We point out that due to (iii), the entropy conjecture has nothing to say one way or another about the legitimacy of the BB hypothesis, nor of the second law, the PH, or the 1000CE hypothesis. \end{itemize}

-We then used these preliminary results to disentangle the BB hypothesis, the time-asymmetry of memory, the H theorem, and the second law, with more formal rigor than has been done before.
+We then used these preliminary results to disentangle the BB hypothesis, the time-asymmetry of memory, the entropy conjecture, and the second law, with more formal rigor than has been done before.
 Specifically, we demonstrate that neither the reliability of experimental data nor our possessing Type-3 memory {can} be disentangled from the second law.
-Second, we show that the validity of the H theorem is independent of the BB hypothesis, the PH, and the 1000CE hypothesis, since by it is an independent ingredient in those hypotheses.
+Second, we show that the validity of the entropy conjecture is independent of the BB hypothesis, the PH, and the 1000CE hypothesis, since it is an independent ingredient in those hypotheses.
 Third, we show that those hypotheses are all variants of one another, simply differing in the times they assume for the extreme of an entropy fluctuation --- with the caveat that it the BB hypothesis has a seeming self-contradiction baked in.

 Our use of stochastic process theory -- never before used to analyze these issues -- was necessary to avoid the implicit assumptions in many arguments in the literature, that often result in circular reasoning.
 Stochastic process theory also (correctly) forces us to specify the prior probabilities one must use to analyze the issues we consider.